 1. This is a case where Plaintiff, a Hispanic male, was employed as a fire captain by one fire chief, and thereafter a subsequent fire chief was hired.
-The new fire chief had express animosity for Latinos, Hispanics and Mexican Americans referring to them in derogatory terms and treating them differently that white employees.
-Plaintiff, who was a captain in the Defendant's employ, discovered and reported multiple safety violations, outdated equipment and outdated medical supplies and reported them to the Defendants.
+The new fire chief had expressed animosity for Latinos, Hispanics and Mexican Americans, referring to them in derogatory terms and treating them differently than white employees.
+Plaintiff, who was a captain in the Defendants' employ, discovered and reported multiple safety violations, outdated equipment and outdated medical supplies and reported them to the Defendants.
 When Defendants failed to respond, Plaintiff reported the issues to the Occupational Safety and Health Administration (hereinafter, "OSHA") and Defendants were investigated and corrective action was taken.
 Thereafter, Plaintiff was subjected to discrimination, harassment, and retaliation for his protected activity, not paid his wages and eventually terminated.
-Plaintiff filed a complaint with Oregon Bureau of Labor and Industry (hereafter "BOLI") and BOLI issued a Notice of Substantial Evidence Determination" to the District on November 15, 2019.
+Plaintiff filed a complaint with Oregon Bureau of Labor and Industry (hereafter "BOLI") and BOLI issued a "Notice of Substantial Evidence Determination" to the District on November 15, 2019.
 Plaintiff brings this suit to recover damages.
 II.
-JURISDICTION AND VENUE
+JURISDICTION AND VENUE.

-- 2. This court has jurisdiction over the subject matter of this Complaint pursuant to 28 U.S.C. § 1331 (federal question) and supplemental jurisdiction over the Plaintiff's state law claims under 28 U.S.C. § 1367. - 3.
-Venue is proper in Oregon District federal court in the Eugene Division, pursuant to 28 U.S.C. § 1391 (b)(1) and (2), because the events giving rise to the Plaintiff's claims arose within the Oregon district, and because the Defendants reside in the Oregon District for purposes of venue and jurisdiction.
+- 2. This court has jurisdiction over the subject matter of this Complaint pursuant to 28 USC §1331 (federal question) and supplemental jurisdiction over the Plaintiff's state law claims under 28 USC §1367.

+- 3. Venue is proper in Oregon District federal court in the Eugene Division, pursuant to 28 USC Section 1391(b)(1) and (2) because the Defendants reside in the Oregon District for purposes of venue and jurisdiction.

+///

+///

 II.
-THE PARTIES
+THE PARTIES.

-2. Central Oregon Coast Fire and Rescue District (hereinafter, the "District") is an Oregon corporation (not registered with the corporation division) with its principal place of business in Lincoln County, Oregon.
-The District is an employer under ORS 659A.001 (4).
+2. Central Oregon Coast Fire and Rescue District (hereinafter, the "District"), is an Oregon corporation (not registered with the Corporation Division) with its principal place of business in Lincoln County, Oregon.
+The District is an employer under ORS §659A.001(4).
+3. Gary Woodson (hereinafter "Woodson") is a citizen of the state of Oregon and resides in Lincoln County, Oregon.
+At all material times, Woodson lived and worked within the State of Oregon.

-- 3. George Woodson (hereinafter "Woodson") is a citizen of the state of Oregon and resides in Lincoln County, Oregon.
-At all material times, Woodson lived and worked within the State of Oregon. - 4.
-The District and Woodson are hereinafter referred to jointly as "Defendants." - 5.
-Plaintiff resides in Lincoln County, Oregon and lives and works in that county
+4. The District and Woodson are hereinafter referred to jointly as "Defendants."
+5. Plaintiff resides in Lincoln County, Oregon and lives and works in that county.
 III.
-FACTUAL ALLEGATIONS COMMON TO MULTIPLE CLAIMS
+FACTUAL ALLEGATIONS COMMON TO MULTIPLE CLAIMS.

-- 6. Plaintiff gave a Tort Claim Notice, formal notice and actual notice to Defendants of his intent to pursue legal action by letter on July 30, 2018.
+6. Plaintiff gave a Tort Claim Notice, formal notice and actual notice to Defendants of his intent to pursue legal action by letter on July 30, 2018.
 The conduct at issue occurred less than 180 days prior to notice.
-Plaintiff has complied with ORS 30.275. - 7.
-Plaintiff filed a complaint with BOLI on November 7, 2019, alleging retaliation for filing complaints including an OSHA complaint, discrimination based on whistleblowing, and discrimination based on national origin (Hispanic). - 8.
-BOLI investigated the complaints and gave a "Notice of Substantial Evidence Determination" to the District on November 15, 2019. - 9.
-BOLI issued a 90-day Notice of Right to Sue to Plaintiff on November 8, 2019, this suit was filed within that ninety-day period. - 10.
-The District employs one or more persons in the State of Oregon and is an employer pursuant to ORS 659A.001(4)(a). - 11.
-Plaintiff was hired by the District on or about February 15, 2017 as a Firefighter and Captain. - 12.
-Beginning in or around April or May 2017, Plaintiff made several complaints to Woodson regarding the safety of equipment provided to Plaintiff by the District.
+Plaintiff has complied with ORS § 30.275.
+7. Plaintiff filed a complaint with BOLI on November 7, 2019, alleging retaliation for filing complaints, including an OSHA complaint, discrimination based on whistleblowing, and discrimination based on national origin (Hispanic).

+8. BOLI investigated the complaints and gave a "Notice of Substantial Evidence Determination" to the District on November 15, 2019.

+9. BOLI issued a 90-day Notice of Right to Sue to Plaintiff on November 8, 2019; this suit was filed within that ninety-day period.

+10. The District employs one or more persons in the State of Oregon and is an employer pursuant to ORS § 659A.001(4)(a).

+11. Plaintiff was hired by the District on or about February 15, 2017 as a Firefighter and Captain.